Bains des Pâquis at sunset, Geneva — diving board silhouette against the lake

 The Bains des Pâquis is a Geneva institution in the truest sense — not a tourist trap dressed up as one, but the real thing.
 A floating bathing complex on the lake, opened in 1932, with a proper seventies vintage feel that's completely authentic.
 The diving board.
 The wooden jetties.
 The hammam that's been running for decades.
 The bar with cold rosé and a Greek salad that is, genuinely, a good Greek salad.

-"You jump in, surface, and there are the French Alps.
-Geneva keeps catching you off-guard."
+You jump in, surface, and there are the French Alps.
+Geneva keeps catching you off-guard.

-Leave a HoodTip →
+Leave your own HoodTip →